zeropointnine/tts-audiobook-tool/README.md

 **2025-08-06**

 Added support for **Higgs Audio V2** (3B base model).
-This is a "base" implementation.
 Adding support some of its model-specific features (system prompt, context continuation, etc) is planned.

 **2025-07-18**